 Offer lead magnets

 One of the surest ways to attract new customers is to use a lead magnet — a deal, a discount, a piece of useful content offered in exchange for subscription.
-For instance, Book It offer $100 of instant savings to new subscribers.
+For instance, Book It offer $100 in instant savings to new subscribers.